Transportation In West Virginia

 “The [West Virginia Department of Transportation (WVDOT) Geospatial Transportation Information Section] is responsible for producing the following maps and is currently in the process of reproducing them in a GIS format.
 Please be aware that these maps are snapshots of spatial data at a certain time and therefore the information presented on the maps may not be current.”

-Explore WV DOT’s “Maps” Website — includes: Official State Tourism Map; State General Highway Map; Functional Classification Map; State Highway Base Map; County General Highway Maps; and others.
+Explore West Virginia DOT’s “Maps” Website — includes: Official State Tourism Map; State General Highway Map; Functional Classification Map; State Highway Base Map; County General Highway Maps; and others.

 “Great West Virginia Map”